kiwijuice/ev-js/README.md

-# ev-js
+# EV Autocomplete Search

-JavaScript, CSS and static resources for EV Magazine.
-Deployed on Heroku.
+This repository holds the code for a lightweight and fast autocomplete functionality tailored for searching Electric Vehicles model pages (EVs).